JoeyOhman/GPUMergeSort/README.md

-# Merge Sort on GPU with CUDA
+# Bottom-up (iterative) Merge Sort on GPU with CUDA
 Just a nice CUDA example!

 ## Benchmark